1 person favorited this theater

 In 1919, the theatre changed ownership and name to the Palace Theatre with £20,000 being spent on renovations, £6,000 more than it had cost to build originally.

-The Palace became two cinemas in 1929 — the Salford Palace Theatre and the Palace Cinema.
-The Salford Palace Theatre was the first cinema in Salford to present ÏtalkiesÓ with the adjoining Palace cinema following suit a month later.
+The Palace became two cinemas in 1929 – the Salford Palace Theatre and the new Palace Cinema which was adjacent to it.
+The Salford Palace Theatre was the first cinema in Salford to present ‘talkies’ with the adjoining Palace Cinema following suit a month later.
+By 1937, both buildings were operated by the H.D.
+Moorhouse Circuit.

 In 1952, disaster struck and the theatre was gutted by fire and the auditorium was completely destroyed.